shopsys/shopsys/docs/installation/installation-using-docker-macos.md

 ```

 !!! note

-    With Mutagen Compose you will use `mutagen-compose` instead of `docker-compose` for all your Docker Compose commands.
+    With Mutagen Compose you will use `mutagen-compose` instead of `docker-compose` for all your Docker Compose commands.<br>
     `mutagen-compose` is a wrapper around `docker-compose` that adds Mutagen synchronization to the `docker-compose up` command.

 !!! note

     During the build of the Docker containers there will be installed 3-rd party software as dependencies of Shopsys Platform by [Dockerfile](https://docs.docker.com/engine/reference/builder/) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/master/open-source-license-acknowledgements-and-third-party-copyrights.md)

 #### 2.5 Set up the application